bluebanquise/bluebanquise/resources/documentation/deploy_cluster.rst

 .. code-block:: bash

-  ansible-playbook /etc/bluebanquise/playbooks/managements.yml --limit management1 --tags set_hostname,nic_nmcli
+  ansible-playbook ~/bluebanquise/playbooks/managements.yml --limit management1 --tags set_hostname,nic

 Check interfaces are up (check using *ip a* command), and execute the bluebanquise role and the repositories_server role:

 .. code-block:: text

-  ansible-playbook /etc/bluebanquise/playbooks/managements.yml --limit management1 --tags bluebanquise,repositories_server
+  ansible-playbook ~/bluebanquise/playbooks/managements.yml --limit management1 --tags repositories_server

-This will install the requirements to run BlueBanquise (mostly python filters for Ansible), and ensure the web server of local repositories is running.
+This will install the requirements to ensure the web server of local repositories is running.

 Then play the whole playbook:

 .. code-block:: text

-  ansible-playbook /etc/bluebanquise/playbooks/managements.yml --limit management1
+  ansible-playbook ~/bluebanquise/playbooks/managements.yml --limit management1

 And wait...